VirgilSecurity/demo-firebase-js/README.md

 ## Additional notes

-Due to simplicity of client code demo is not suppose to work when two same users are open in two browsers/tabs.
-Please use two different users.
+Due to simplicity of client code demo is not suppose to work when two same users are open in two browsers in same time.
+It support multiple devices but not in the same time.